How to Become an Ordained Holistic/Spiritual Minister

 - Are you interested in following a fixed doctrine or would you prefer a more open format that allows you to share spiritual truth as you understand it?

 These are all personal choices.
-From our perspective, the most important thing is to follow your heart, so you feel that your ordination is a valid representation of your value and your beliefs.
+From our perspective, the most important thing is to follow your heart, so you feel that your ordination is a valid representation of your spiritual values and beliefs.

 When we faced this question in 1996, we knew that we could just send a few dollars and receive a certificate of ordination.
 But this didn’t feel right.
 While this path may feel appropriate for some people, we felt that a certificate by itself would devalue the expertise and commitment we wanted to demonstrate in our ministry.